ibm-cloud-docs/vpc/at-events.md

 | Rule |  is.load-balancer.load-balancer-listener-policy-rule.create | Rule was created |
 | Rule |  is.load-balancer.load-balancer-listener-policy-rule.update | Rule was updated |
 | Rule |  is.load-balancer.load-balancer-listener-policy-rule.delete | Rule was deleted |
 {: caption="Table 5.
-Actions that generate events for load balancers" caption-side="top"}
+Actions that generate events for load balancers" caption-side="bottom"}

 ### Public gateway events
 {: #events-network-public-gateway}